RawanAlmallki/Project1/README.md

 ## Summary:
 We find two issues in the data that should be the main focus of the General Department of traffic going forward:

-- While traffic accidents in most regions are relatively similar, 3 regions with traffic accidents are significantly higher than the average: Mekkah,Riyadh and the Eastern Region.
+- While traffic accidents in most regions are relatively similar, three areas have far above the mean traffic accidents: Makkah, Riyadh and the Eastern Region.

-- Traffic department focus should be on the regions named in the previous point and specifically on Makkah region.
-Investigation into: traffic policies and road infrastructure spending should be first priority.
+- The Traffic Department of the Ministry of Interior should focus on the regions mentioned in the previous point, which have a high population density.
 ##  Dictionary:
 Showing overview of the features of two datasets:
 |Feature|Type|Dataset|Description|